 The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) data returns, for which the ESFA has other assurance arrangements in place.

-We are independent of the Education Training Collective in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
-We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion
+We are independent of The Education Training Collective in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
+We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion.